Battle of Antrea: Whites

 Two German imported DFW C.V reconnaissance planes were flown to Antrea in late March under the command of the Danish lieutenant Knud von Clauson-Kaas.
 The planes were not used in action as the Swedish pilots refused to fly in demanding conditions.
-On 10–11 April, six Russian pilots defected Soviet Russia and joined the Finnish Whites with a Grigorovich M-9 flying boat, two Nieuport 10 reconnaissance planes and two Nieuport 17 fighters.
+On 10–11 April, six Russian pilots defected from Soviet Russia and joined the Finnish Whites with a Grigorovich M-9 flying boat, two Nieuport 10 reconnaissance planes and two Nieuport 17 fighters.
 The pilots were supporters of the Russian White movement.
 From 13 April, the Russian pilots made reconnaissance flights, bombed the Red positions and dropped propaganda leaflets.
-The planes operated from the Antrea Airfield in the ice of lake Päähkjärvi.
+The planes operated from the Antrea Airfield, located on the ice of lake Päähkjärvi.
 This is considered to be the beginning of the Finnish Air Force.

 Reds

 The Reds had two Russian Nieuport flying boats which were flown by three Russian pilots.
-They operated from the ice of the Pantsarlahti Bay in Vyborg.
+They operated from the ice of the Pantsarlahti Bay in Viipuri.
 The planes made at least four reconnaissance and bombing flights between late February and the end of March.

 Culture

 The Finnish composer Leevi Madetoja lost his brother during the Battle of Antrea as Yrjö Madetoja (b.
-1885) was presumably captured and killed by the Reds in Kavantsaari 9 April.
+1885) was presumably captured and killed by the Reds in Kavantsaari on 9 April.
 Madetoja composed a three-movement piano suite, The Garden of Death, Op.
-41, for the memory of his lost brother.
+41, in the memory of his lost brother.